 Other factors also can contribute to computer eye strain.
 For example, some people view screens from inappropriate distances and angles.
 This can lead to the adoption of uncomfortable and tense postures, especially if the person has underlying vision problems.

 However, blinking is an important biological function that keeps the surface of the eyes clean and lubricated.
 This reduction in blinking may also explain some of the symptoms of computer eye strain.

-The following are some of the most common symptoms of computer eye strain:
+The following are some of the most

 - tired and strained eyes